jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-10.png)

-Once the environment hsa been added to the project, we are going to create the ***Workspace***, where we will be able to import the precreated Web Application.
+Once the environment has been added to the project, we are going to create the ***Workspace***, where we will be able to import the precreated Web Application.

 Push the ***Workspace*** menu option in the left navigation menu.